Jean Baptiste Alexandre Strolz: Hundred Days

 After Napoleon's return from exile on the island of Elba to Paris on 20 March 1815, his brother - although surprised - joined him from Switzerland by way of Fort l'Ecluse.
 Joseph sent for Strolz who had been caught on the other side of France by the changed circumstances in Alsace.
 Unable to join Joseph immediately, he nonetheless declared his allegiance with the Bonapartes and was appointed governor of Strasbourg on 26 March 1815.
 On 21 April 1815, Strolz was re-confirmed by Napoleon as lieutenant general in the Imperial French Army.
 After lobbying for a more active role for himself, on 7 June 1815 Strolz was appointed officer commanding the 9th Cavalry Division.
 His division, together with the 10th Cavalry Division under General of Division Louis Pierre Aimé Chastel, and two horse artillery batteries, was part of General Rémi Joseph Isidore Exelmans II Cavalry Corps (2e Corps de cavalerie) of Napoleon's Armée du Nord.
-Strolz's Division was formed from the 1st Cavalry Brigade under Maréchal de Camp (General de Brigade) Baron André Burthe (consisting of the 5th Dragoon Regiment under Colonel Jean-Baptiste-Antoine Canavas de Saint-Armand and the 13th Dragoon Regiment under Colonel Jean-Baptiste Saviot) and the 2nd Cavalry Brigade commanded by Général de Brigade Baron Henri-Catherine-Baltazard Vincent (consisting of the 15th Dragoon Regiment under Colonel Claude-Louis Chaillot, the 20th Dragoon Regiment under Colonel Armand-Francois-Bon-Claude de Briqueville and as division artillery the 4th Company First Horse Artillery led by Capitaine Godet, which was equipped with seventy 4x6lb guns and 2x5.5in howitzers).
+Strolz's division was formed from the 1st Cavalry Brigade under Maréchal de Camp (General de Brigade) Baron André Burthe, and the 2nd Cavalry Brigade commanded by Général de Brigade Baron Henri-Catherine-Baltazard Vincent.